igornem1-interviews/etherium-fetcher/README.md

 ### Architecture of the server - design decisions and overview

-Architecture consists of three tiers: Controllers, Services, Repositories.
+Architecture consists of three tiers: Controllers, Services, Repositories, they located respectively at packages: limechain.ethereum_fetcher.controller, limechain.ethereum_fetcher.service, limechain.ethereum_fetcher.repository.
+There are packages for DB models and DTOs: limechain.ethereum_fetcher.model and limechain.ethereum_fetcher.dto Spring configurations are located at package: limechain.ethereum_fetcher.config

 Rest request arrives to specific controller's method then flow calls specific service which executes a business logic.
 The business logic can turn to other services or to repositories.
-Repositories perform CRUD operations with DB.
+Repositories performs CRUD operations with DB.

 ### Server Configuration
 There is file .env at root of the project, it contains all following environmental variables: